 Improve Your Communication Skills

 Poor communication leads to poor decisions.
 Recognize if your communication skills need work, and work actively to be more engaging and clear with your employees.
 Provide your team with a clear goal.
 Delegate responsibilities and provide deadlines so that everything one knows what to do.
 Give them clear boundaries on what resources they have and what is expected of them.
 If someone needs help, be there to guide them on the right track.
+It doesn’t matter whether you’re a Hillcrest yoga studio manager giving advice to a teacher or one of the best San Francisco real estate brokers giving advice to an agent.

 There’s no need to give your employees free reign over their work, but allow them to utilize their own skills and creativity when handling any task.